Max Ernst

 Early Career

 Ernst was born near Cologne in 1891.
 His father was a teacher, and a part-time painter of some repute.
 In 1909 Ernst enrolled at Bonn University to study philosophy and art history while painting in the evenings in the style of Van Gogh.
 After 12 months he decided to devote himself entirely to art, and left his studies.
 He never received any formal art education, preferring to devote himself to copying the painting and drawing techniques of the Old Masters.
 In 1911 he joined Das Junge Rheinland, a group of liberal minded painters including August Macke, an early pioneer of German Expressionism.
-Through Macke, Ernst was introduced to the Blue Rider group in Munich, and in 1913 he exhibited alongside Kandinsky, Klee, Chagall, Delaunay and Macke in the Sturm Gallery.
-At this point in his career, Ernst’s paintings showed clear influences of the Blue Rider, as well as Futurism.
+Through Macke, Ernst was introduced to the Blue Rider group in Munich, and in 1913 he exhibited alongside Kandinsky, Klee, Chagall, Delaunay and Macke at the influential Sturm Gallery, founded by Herwarth Walden (1879-1941).
+At this point in his career, Ernst’s paintings showed clear influences of the German symbolist painter Max Klinger (1857-1920) and the Blue Rider group, as well as Futurism.
 His subject matter is fantastical, dream-like and whimsical.

 At the start of World War I, Ernst met the artist Jean Arp: their friendship would last a lifetime.
 Initially drafted into the war effort, Ernst was still able to paint, and was introduced by Arp to Dadaism.
-In 1916 Arp became one of the founding members of the Dada movement in Zurich.
+In 1916, with Tristan Tzara (1896-1963), Arp became one of the founding members of the Dada movement in Zurich.
 Outraged by the carnage and immorality of the War, Dadaists were anti-war, anti-art, and determined to ridicule what they considered to be the meaninglessness of the modern world.
-It was, to a great extent, anarchistic in nature.
-In 1920 Arp, Ernst and a left wing activist and painter Alfred Emanuel Ferdinand Gruenwald set up the Cologne branch of Dada.
-In 1919 Ernst published Fiat Modes - 8 lithographs which, with their bizarrely stuffed dummies and impossible perspective systems, displayed influences of the Italian Surrealist Giorgio de Chirico.
+Like its founder Tristan Tzara (1896-1963), it was, to a great extent, anarchistic in nature.
+In 1920 - following the example of Raoul Hausmann (1886-1971), John Heartfield (Helmut Herzfeld) (1891-1968) and others - Ernst, Jean Arp and a left wing activist and painter Alfred Gruenwald set up a Cologne branch of Dada.
+In 1919 Ernst created Fiat Modes - eight lithographs which, with their bizarrely stuffed dummies and impossible perspective systems, displayed influences of the Italian Surrealist Giorgio de Chirico.
 Working in various mediums including oil on canvas, gouache on paper, pen and ink drawings and collage, Ernst, along with Helmut Herzfelde (aka John Heartfield), created numerous satirical collages, using popular printed material, depicting the grotesque and the erotic, in a style which heralded Parisian Surrealism.
 Examples from this period include: Family Excursions (c.1919, Narodni Gallery, Prague); The Small Fistule That Says Tic Tac (1920, The Museum of Modern Art, New York); and Birds, Fish-Snake and Scarecrow (c.1921, Staatsgalerie Moderner Kunst, Munich).

 Surrealism